 It was great to have a full house at TALiNT Partners Recruitment & Talent Leader Summit at The Alex Hotel in Dublin on 15th May.
 We explored TA challenges and opportunities for Ireland’s employers and recruiters, supported by partners Contracting Plus and TargetRecruit.

 Economist Jim Power set out the macro-economic context with some key stats.
-Record tax revenues of €88.1 billion, inflation down to 2.6% and healthy household balance sheets support growth, but high employment and the rising cost of hiring (set to increase by 19.6% by 2026) are putting pressure on employers, especially SMEs.
-He also observed that productivity was largely unchanged, despite a shorter working week for many.
+Record tax revenues of €88.1 billion, a decrease in inflation to 2.6%, and healthy household balance sheets support growth.
+Additionally, he noted that productivity has remained largely unchanged, despite a shorter working week for many.

 “The evolution of services from EVP, DEI and internal mobility are being more embraced and the role of the recruiter is evolving,” said Aine Fanning, MD of Cpl’s Talent Evolution Group.
 “Analytics, integrated generational workplaces, and hiring for skills are all playing a key part in current and future trends.”